andreashaertel/capdft/README.md

 ## Examples

-Examples are given in the examples directory.
+Extensive examples are given in the examples directory.
+Code snippets demonstrating the usage of single classes and functions and tests that can be used to check their correct functioning can be found in the tests directory.

 ## Maintainers